General Admissions Requirements

 High school or post-secondary college-level courses must include the following:

-- At least four English units
+• At least four units of English

-- Two (2) units of Science with a related laboratory or an equivalent (One (1) of which must be biology).
+• Two (2) units of Science with a related laboratory or an equivalent (One (1) of which must be biology).

 Applicants will have a minimum cumulative grade point average (GPA) of 2.5 or greater on a 4.0-point scale in secondary or post-secondary education (whichever is more recent).
 However, the GPA requirement can be different depending on specific program requirements, please see UNDERGRADUATE-SPECIAL REQUIREMENTS and GRADUATE DEGREES, or please reach out to the Office of Admissions for additional questions.